-24.5 Notifying parents
+25.5 Notifying parents

-24.5.1 The school will normally seek to discuss any concerns about a pupil with their parents.
+- 25.5.1 The school will normally seek to discuss any concerns about a pupil with their parents.
 If the school believes that notifying parents could increase the risk to the child or exacerbate the problem, advice will first be sought from children's social care and/or the police before parents are notified.
+Examples of when parents might not be notified about concerns include: - 25.5.2 where the pupil's disclosure is about a parent or carer - 25.5.3 where the pupil has expressed concerns about a parent or carer's possible reaction to the disclosure

-25 Referral to children's social care
+26 Referral to children's social care

-25.1 The DSL will make a referral to children's social care if it is believed that a pupil is suffering or is at risk of suffering significant harm.
+26.1 The DSL will make a referral to children's social care if it is believed that a pupil is suffering or is at risk of suffering significant harm.
 The pupil (subject to their age and understanding) and the parents will be told that a referral is being made, unless to do so would increase the risk to the child.

-26 Reporting directly to child protection agencies
+27 Reporting directly to child protection agencies

-- 26.1 Staff should follow the reporting procedures outlined in this policy.
-However, they may also share information directly with children's social care or the police if they are convinced that a direct report is required or if the Designated Safeguarding Lead, the deputies, the headteacher are not available, and a referral is required immediately. - 26.2 A list of useful contact details for reporting or seeking advice about a safeguarding matter can be found here
+- 27.1 Staff should follow the reporting procedures outlined in this policy.
+However, they may also share information directly with children's social care or the police if they are convinced that a direct report is required or if the Designated Safeguarding Lead, the DDSL, the headteacher are not available, and a referral is required immediately. - 27.2 A list of useful contact details for reporting or seeking advice about a safeguarding matter can be found here

-27 Confidentiality and sharing information
+28 Confidentiality and sharing information

-27.1 Child protection issues necessitate a high level of confidentiality.
+28.1 Child protection issues necessitate a high level of confidentiality.
 Staff should only discuss concerns with the Designated Safeguarding Lead, headteacher or DDSL as appropriate.

-27.2 Sharing information
+28.2 Sharing information

-- 27.2.1 The DSL will normally obtain consent from the pupil and/or parents to share child protection information.
-Where there is good reason to do so, the DSL may share information without consent, and will record the reason for deciding to do so. - 27.2.2 Information sharing will take place in a timely and secure manner and only when it is necessary and proportionate to do so and the information to be shared is relevant, adequate and accurate. - 27.2.3 Information sharing decisions will be recorded, whether or not the decision is taken to share. - 27.2.4 The UK GDPR and the Data Protection Act 2018 do not prevent school staff from sharing information with relevant agencies, where that information may help to protect a child.
+28.2.1 The DSL will normally obtain consent from the pupil and/or parents to share child protection information.
+Where there is good reason to do so, the DSL may share information without consent, and will record the reason for deciding to do so.

+- 28.2.2 Information sharing will take place in a timely and secure manner and only when it is necessary and proportionate to do so and the information to be shared is relevant, adequate and accurate. - 28.2.3 Information sharing decisions will be recorded, whether or not the decision is taken to share. - 28.2.4 The UK GDPR and the Data Protection Act 2018 do not prevent school staff from sharing information with relevant agencies, where that information may help to protect a child.
 If any member of staff receives a request from a pupil or parent to see child protection records, they will refer the request to the Trust's Data Protection Officer.

-27.3 Storing information
+28.3 Storing information

-- 27.3.1 Child protection information will be stored separately from the pupil's school file and the school file will be 'tagged' to indicate that separate information is held.
-It will be stored and handled in line with our Retention and Destruction policy. - 27.3.2 Our Confidentiality and Information Sharing policy and our Retention and Destruction policy is available to parents and pupils on request.
+- 28.3.1 Child protection information will be stored separately from the pupil's school file and the school file will be 'tagged' to indicate that separate information is held.
+It will be stored and handled in line with our Retention and Destruction policy. - 28.3.2 Our Confidentiality and Information Sharing policy and our Retention and Destruction policy is available to parents and pupils on request.

-28 Special Circumstances
+29 Special Circumstances

-28.1 Looked after children
+29.1 Looked after children